artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

 Elasticsearch
 ^^^^^^^^^^^^^

-Installing Elasticsearch to provide a search index is now optional as of Archivematica version 1.7.
-Installing Archivematica without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
+Installing Elasticsearch with a search index is optional as of Archivematica 1.7.
+Installing Archivematica without Elasticsearch, or with limited Elasticsearch functionality, means reduced consumption of compute resources and lower operational complexity.
+By setting the ``archivematica_src_search_enabled`` configuration attribute, administrators can define how many things Elasticsearch is indexing, if any.
+This can impact searching across several different dashboard pages.

+Possible ``archivematica_src_search_enabled`` configuration attribute values:

+* ``transfers``: Only transfers are indexed.
+Search is enabled on the Backlog and Appraisal tabs, but not the Archival Storage tab.
+* ``aips``: Only AIPs are indexed.
+Search is enabled on the Archival Storage tab, but not the Backlog or Appraisal tabs.
+* ``aips,transfers``, or ``true``: Both AIPs and transfers are indexed.
-However, some functionality, such as the Backlog, Appraisal and Archival Storage tabs, is not available.
+  Search works on the Backlog, Appraisal, and Archival Storage tabs.
+* ``false``: Indexless mode.
+Neither AIPs nor transfers are indexed.
+The Backlog, Appraisal, and Archival Storage tabs will be non-functional.

 When Elasticsearch is used, Archivematica |release| requires version 1.x (tested with 1.7.6).
 Support for a more recent version of Elasticsearch is being developed and is planned for a future release.

+For more information on disabling Elasticsearch, please see the README for Archivematica's ansible role,

 Hardware
 ^^^^^^^^